 Financial assets and liabilities are recognised when the Company becomes a party to the contractual provisions of the instrument.
 Financial assets and liabilities are derecognised when the rights to receive cash flows, or obligations to pay cash flows, have expired.

-Lease agreements are classified as finance leases if the lease agreements transfer substantially all of the risks and rewards of ownership to the lessee.
-When assets are held subject to hire purchase, the present value of the lease payments is recognised as a receivable within loans and advances to customers.
+When assets are held subject to hire purchase, the present value of the lease payments is recognised as a receivable within loans and advances to customers c) Investments in subsidiary undertakings d) Property, plant and equipment

 Accounting policies (continued)